Tatooine Ghost: Summary

-The action takes place in four years after the events of Return of the Jedi and directly follows the Star Wars expanded universe book The Courtship of Princess Leia.
+The action takes place four years after the events of Return of the Jedi and directly follows the Star Wars expanded universe book The Courtship of Princess Leia.
 Han Solo and Princess Leia are recently married.
 The plot outline is that the Alderaanian moss-painting Killik Twilight was stolen.
 The painting contains a Rebel code vital to the New Republic's survival, and Han Solo, Chewbacca, C-3PO, and Princess Leia are then sent to retrieve it at an art auction.
 On the way, Leia finds out some startling things about the past of the Skywalker family when she finds the diary of her grandmother, Shmi.

 Reception

+SF Site wrote: "Overall the book is a fun, fast adventure that presents Anakin Skywalker in a new light to Princess Leia, which, in turn, lets the reader see things in a new way."

 Tatooine Ghost reached #8 on the New York Times bestseller list on March 23, 2003.
+It also reached #9 on Publishers Weekly's bestseller list.